mrmorphic/goss/README.md

  *	<% require ... %>
  *	<% cached %> blocks are parsed correctly and contents substituted, with no actual caching (compiled templates are, however, cached)
+ *	XML and RAW formatting options on fields (implemented differently from SS, directly in the template injection rather than field function.)

 ### Not implemented